0xC0000054/sc4-resource-loading-hooks/README.md

 A DLL Plugin for SimCity 4 that allows other DLLs to modify resources as the game loads them.

-This is a experimental plugin, you should not use it in a region or city you care about.
-The logging will also slow down your game.

 The plugin can be downloaded from the Releases tab: https://github.com/0xC0000054/sc4-resource-loading-hooks/releases

 ## Technical Details